-The University of Hawaiʻi at Mānoa is accredited by the Western Association of Schools and Colleges (WASC).
-WASC is one of six regional accrediting associations in the United States.
-It evaluates and accredits schools, colleges, and universities in California, Hawaiʻi, and the Pacific Islands.
-As a research university, Mānoa is evaluated by the WASC Accrediting Commission for Senior Colleges and Universities.
-To remain accredited institutions must meet WASC Standards and satisfy WASC Criteria for Review.
+The University of Hawaiʻi at Mānoa is accredited by the Senior College and University Commission of the Western Association of Schools and Colleges (WSCUC).
+WSCUC, one of seven regional accrediting organizations recognized by the U.S. Department of Education, evaluates and accredits institutions in California, Hawaiʻi, and the Pacific Islands.
+UH Mānoa has been fully accredited since 1955.

 - WSCUC Statement of Accreditation Status for UH Mānoa

 - Download WSCUC Verification of Accreditation for UH Mānoa (PDF)